venkatraj/js-notes/Part 1/02. Fundamentals/05. data-types/data-types.md

 ## undefined
 Has only one value: `undefined`
-When a variable is declared but not intialized or assigned a value, then it is `undefined`
+When a variable is declared but not initialized or assigned a value, then it is `undefined`

 ## Objects & Symbols
 All the above types are primitive types.
 Objects and Symbols are reference type which we will learn later.